Are you a Holocaust survivor who was interned in a Ghetto?

 This claim can be filed even if you are already receiving a monthly reparation payment from the Claims Conference or directly from Germany (BEG, German Pension Insurance or BADV).

-If you are an heir of a ghetto survivor, and the survivor or their spouse was alive on June 27, 2002, may be entitled to a one-time payment.
+If you are an heir of a ghetto survivor, and the survivor or their spouse was alive on June 27, 2002, you may be entitled to a one-time payment.

 Is this procedure complicated?